 As future priests, we are going to be given rigorous, hands-on jobs to teach people righteousness and holiness, distinguishing between the sacred and profane.

 Nadab and Abihu, Ananias and Sapphira, and Uzzah, all aware of the penalties for their actions, rebelled against God's clear and unambiguous instructions.

-The Bible reveals a definite pattern of God's displeasure with acts of presumption.
-John Ritenbaugh expounds several of these circumstances, showing that God's justice is always consonant with His righteousness—and that we should be grateful for His mercy, as we are all guilty of this sin.
+The Bible reveals a definite pattern of God's displeasure with resumption.
+God's justice always aligns with His righteousness; we should be grateful for His mercy.

 To navigate safely through Satan's minefield, we must ask for God's protection, maintaining humility, watchfulness, and diligence in our task of overcoming.

 John Ritenbaugh affirms that, in these times when innovation and knowledge are increasing, time appears to be speeding up as well, and that the emerging, Satanically-inspired Beast is already beginning to wear out the Saints.
 If we have not yet experienced. . .

 John Ritenbaugh explores the negative symbolism of wine (as representing intoxication and addiction) in Revelation17 and 18.
 The entire Babylonian system (highly appealing to carnal human nature) has an enslaving addicting, and inebriating quality, produci. . .